 For 25 years, St. John’s has provided a hot lunch and a bag lunch to working poor and homeless in Boulder on the first Sunday of each month.
 Guests have access to a variety of services including free haircuts, and medical screenings and consultations provided by the doctors, nurses, and therapists associated with St. Benedict Health and Healing Ministry, one of the non-profit partners.
 Contact Mark Biggers (303-444-3916).

-The St. John’s Whittier Pantry opened in September 2016 and is serving over 19 families.
-St. John’s has had a relationship with Whittier Elementary through Reading Camp and book drives.
+The St. John’s Whittier Pantry opened in September 2016 and served 25 families.
 The Pantry opened to assist Whittier families, on a referral basis, with items that cannot be purchased with an EBT card.

 Youth Mission Trips